Hacker claims to breach Uber, security researcher says

-SAN FRANCISCO -- Uber said Thursday that it reached out to law enforcement after a hacker apparently breached its network.
-A security engineer said the intruder had provided evidence of obtaining access to crucial cloud systems at the ride-hailing service.
+Uber said Thursday that it reached out to law enforcement after a hacker apparently breached its network.
+A security engineer said the intruder provided evidence of obtaining access to crucial systems at the ride-hailing service.

 There was no indication that Uber’s fleet of vehicles or its operation was in any way affected.